aminuaminaldo/web-crud-application/README.md

 ## About the Project

 This is a web-based CRUD (Create, Read, Update, Delete) application.
 It consists of a backend built with Node.js and a frontend built with React.
+The application follows the PERN stack (PostgreSQL, Express, React.js, Node.js).

 ## How to Set Up and Run the Project